rishaan1/protocols/0_Setting_up_your_workstation/README.md

 2. Add `conda` to `$PATH`.
    ```
    conda init
+   # conda prompts you to close and re-open your shell but you can just
+   source ~/.bashrc
    ```
    You may now notice that your shell prompt includes the `(base)` prefix eg. `(base) ochapman@12005L4953 %` indicating that you are now working in your
    *base* *environment*.
 More on that later.